LucasFelicianoAlmeida/LucasFelicianoAlmeida/README.md

   </header>
 <h1 height="3rem">A programmer that do not drink coffee :coffee: 😄.</h1>
   <h3> About Me </h3>
 <p>I am fond of learning new things.
 I competed nationaly representing state of São Paulo in IT Software Solutions for Businness.
-The ending results came out and I took second place.</p>
+The ending results came out and I took second place.
+I am on donet and andgular environment.</p>
   <ul>
     <li> Second Place in Software Solutions for Businness Brazil <a href="http://senai-to.com.br/Noticia.aspx?c=2a92e913-c81a-46f1-8812-9977f5bdf88c">(national)</a></li>
     <li>🍕 I like solving problems and learning languages.</li>